barichd/brailleorch/borframework.md

 If not checked, multiple full-measure rests will not be combined, leaving every empty bar separated by space.
 If checked, two or three full-measure rests will be combined without spaces, and more than three full-measure rests will be combined as a number with one whole rest.

+Place extra key and time signatures at end of line (checkbox)
+When there's a key and/or time change at the beginning of the next braille line, some countries put a cautionary time/key at the end of the current line.
+Page turn sign is put before the change with a space between them.
+Note that when this is checked, any key cancellation natural signs (except the cancellation to C or "no key", where the natural sign(s) must be repeated) will be omitted for the key signature repeated at the beginning of new line.

 **********

 <h3 id="3-4">3.4 Bar-over-bar Page</h3>